 In The Shifter, my opening scene looks like this:

-What are they trying to do?
+What is the point of view character (protagonist) trying to do?
 Steal eggs for breakfast.

 What goes wrong?
 She gets caught.

-What do they do about it?
+What does the point of view character (protagonist) do about it?
 She uses her shifting ability to get away.

 Why does this matter?
 Someone sees her do it, and now her secret is out.